EliteSo/ThePrivacyPatch/README.md

 Removed misc unused com calls

 Added “AutoLogin” com calls to program.
-If set, then The Elite Patch will remember your username/password.
+If set, then The Privacy Patch will remember your username/password.

 Added “setPass” routine to com calls